PranethReddy/Hate_Speech_Detection/README.md

-# Sentiment Analysis for Twitter data
+# Hate speech Detection for Twitter data

 This repository contains a simple implementation of sentiment analysis on Twitter data using a Decision Tree Classifier.
 The goal is to classify tweets into three categories: hate speech, offensive language, and no hate or offensive language.